xXleowXx/gitlab-charts/doc/troubleshooting/index.md

 helm uninstall <release-name>
 ```

-NOTE:
-With Helm v2, the uninstall command would be `helm delete --purge <release-name>`.

 If instead, the initial install command timed out, but GitLab still came up successfully,
 you can add the `--force` flag to the `helm upgrade` command to ignore the error
 and attempt to update the release.